nahmii-community/remix-nahmii-compiler-plugin/docs/index.md

-# Remix Optimism Compiler
+# Remix Nahmii Compiler

 <TODO>

 ## Install

-In the Remix plugin manager activate Optimism Compiler.
+In the Remix plugin manager activate Nahmii Compiler.

 <img src="./images/install.png" alt="installing" width="50%"/>

-Now you should be able to compile Optimistic compatible smart contracts.
+Now you should be able to compile Nahmii compatible smart contracts.

-## Deploy to Optimistic Kovan using Remix
+## Deploy to Nahmii Testnet using Remix

 For this example we will use the following contract